Influenza A virus subtype H2N2: Asian flu

 The Asian Flu strain later evolved via antigenic shift into H3N2 which caused a milder pandemic from 1968 to 1969.

 Both the H2N2 and H3N2 pandemic strains contained avian influenza virus RNA segments.

 Test kits

 From October 2004 to February 2005, approximately 3,700 test kits of the 1957 H2N2 virus were accidentally spread around the world from the College of American Pathologists (CAP).
 CAP assists laboratories in accuracy by providing unidentified samples of viruses; private contractor Meridian Bioscience in Cincinnati, U.S., chose the 1957 strain instead of one of the less deadly avian influenza virus subtypes.
-The 1957 H2N2 virus is considered deadly and the U.S. government called for the vials containing the strain to be destroyed.